 *Note: Spanish books are available, but Spanish speaking firefighters may not be available for this program.

 *Survive Alive House, Milwaukee Public Schools: The Survive Alive House is located at 2059 South 20th Street.
 Elementary school children are taught home fire safety and safe exit from a simulated burning building.
 Classes are scheduled subject to vacancies in the MPS programs.
-Click here to learn more.

 Survive Alive House, Mobile Units: Every year thousands of Milwaukee students get the opportunity to experience the Survive Alive House.
 For those we miss, we bring the experience to you.
 The Milwaukee Fire Department has two mobile Survive Alive Houses.
 These mobile units give children the educational experience of escaping from a house fire.
 Children are given a brief instructional introduction and then are ushered into a bedroom.
 Cinematic smoke is pumped into the room and children are given an opportunity to demonstrate how they would get out.
 Staying low below smoke, feeling the door and yelling for help are all reinforced during this unique learning experience.
 Private schools are encouraged to have their students participate in this unique learning opportunity.
 Community groups hosting large events may make a request for the mobile Survive Alive House.
-During the fall and winter months this program is not available.
-Interested parties please click here to make a request.
+Reservations for the Mobile Survive House are only available May - September, weather permitting.
+Other restrictions may apply.

 *These programs can not be requested by the public.